ZhenyingZhu/StudyNotes/AIAndData.md

 GPT 5: Thinking model

 - Fell like it is less smart than 4o.
 Ask it to rephrase.
 It becomes very short.
+- But if open thinking mode, it is much better

 ## Code